 Zakynthos Museum: restored Byzantine style frescoes of a small church in the countryside

-Zakynthos Museum: traditional Byzantine icons inside elaborate Italian style frames
+Zakynthos Museum: traditional Byzantine icons inside elaborate Italian-style frames

 Cultural exchanges between Zante and Venice and Italy in general were customary.
 Primary education was given in Zante by Orthodox and Catholic institutions, but the sons of the wealthiest families were then sent to Venice to complete their studies.
-Some of them were enrolled at the University of Padua which was renowned for its teachers in the areas of medicine, astronomy, philosophy and law.
+Some of them were enrolled at the University of Padua which was renowned for its teachers in the fields of medicine, astronomy, philosophy and law.

 Zakynthos Museum: (left) ceiling; (right) 1795 monument to Adamantina Gaeta

 When eventually in 1797 the history of the Republic of Venice came to an end, the wealthiest families of Zante were imbibed with Italian culture and the works of art of the last period of the Venetian rule are not that different from those which decorated churches of towns near Venice, e.g. Chioggia.